Skip to Content

 RV/Car Wash Soap

-In our opinion, there’s no better wash to use to keep your RV clean than Meguiar’s Gold Class, but our post on the 5 best RV wash and wax products has more details.
+Our favorite RV and car wash soap is Meguiar’s Gold Class Car Wash.
+We’re partial to Meguiar’s products as a whole because we’ve found them to be high-quality cleaning products that are reasonably priced and readily available.
+In our opinion, there’s no better wash to use for keeping your RV clean than Meguiar’s Gold Class, but our post on the 5 best RV wash and wax products provides more details.

 Meguiar’s Gold Class includes a conditioner, so it’s designed to both wash and condition the paint in one step.
 It’s also biodegradable and is safe to use on all paint types and clear coats.